ptomulik/testmd/README.md

 ###What repoutil affects

-* Executes commands responsible for querying information about package repositories.
+* Executes commands necessary to query information from package repositories.
   What command may actually be executed depends on agent's OS and module's usage.
-Generally the following tools may be executed by `repoutil`'s
+Generally the following tools may be executed by `repoutil`'s methods:
-  methods:
   - on Debian: `apt-cache show|policy`, `aptitude show`,
   - on FreeBSD, OpenBSD, NetBSD:  `make -C /path/to/ports search`,